jbcoe/iso-cpp-breaking-UB/readme.md

 behaviour that is now guaranteed.

 There may be other factors to consider though.
 People may be _relying_ on undefined behaviour for trapping errors or for optimisation.
+Additionally, if we were to narrow a postcondition, by now making a function throw instead of, say, return null, this would potentially have significant impact on existing programs, but not make them invalid or undefined.
+In this paper, we do not address this scenario, as we wish to focus specifically on undefined behaviour.

 ## Sanitizers and assertions